Granjow/serial-half-duplex/README.md

 # Half-Duplex Serial Port

-This package uses [serialport](https://www.npmjs.com/package/serialport) and adds half-duplex functions.
+This package uses [serialport](https://www.npmjs.com/package/serialport) and adds half-duplex functionality (i.e. send-and-receive).
 It supports TypeScript.

 For serial communication, one usually wants to send a command and wait for an answer.
 This Promise based